 There are two types of network objects: static and dynamic network objects.

 The following simple example workflow illustrates how network segmentation using static and dynamic network objects can be effected:

-Static network objects segment the network based on the purpose of the devices.
-The dynamic network object called "Isolated" is used to isolate hosts that are remotely accessed.
+Static network objects (SNOs) segment the network based on the purpose of the devices.
+The dynamic network object (DNO) called "RC" is used to isolate hosts that are remotely accessed.
 This way, specific rules can be applied to them, e.g. deny them access to internal resources, etc.

 Using a rule, the respective client is added to the dynamic network object.

-Another rule drops all communication from hosts in the dynamic network object.
-Thereby, the suspicious host is isolated from the remaining network.
+Another rule rejects all communication from hosts in the dynamic network object to the internal servers.